Quick Corn Chowder

 Vitamin C 3mg

 This recipe is courtesy of Dr. Weil’s cookbook: FAST FOOD GOOD FOOD.

-A Fast Food Good Food exclusive!
 An iconic summer soup, corn chowder is too often overly rich with bacon and quantities of butter, cream, or half-and-half, plus the added glycemic load of potatoes.
 This version uses olive oil and a moderate amount of cashew milk.
 Of course, fresh corn kernels, cut from the cob, are one of summer’s treats, but the new frozen supersweet corn now widely available allows you to enjoy this soup throughout the year with minimal preparation time.
 Smoked paprika, a pantry essential, adds greatly to the flavor.
+A Fast Food Good Food recipe.

 2 tablespoons extra-virgin olive oil